MartinCespedes/Interactive_Job_Board/README.md

 - User authentication:

 ```
-Implement user authentication system using a popular library like Passport.js or Firebase Authentication.
+Implement user authentication system using a popular library like Passport.js/Firebase Authentication.
 ```

 ```